jedit with windows 7

 mac version types invisible characters

-Submitted by NeoVanGoth on Saturday, 14 March, 2009 - 09:07
+Saturday, 14 March, 2009 - 09:07

 I have a very strange issue with jEdit on MacOS X Leopard (current version).
 I use jEdit mainly for PHP programming and have experienced the following: Sometimes when I type correct code, I get strange syntax errors at whitespacec somewhere in the middle of an expression.
 When I set the line as comment and retype it below, it's working.